-Romana ends up with a spider on her face and we both end up (yes, even me, and I knew it was coming) yelping in surprise.
+Romana ends up with a spider on her face, and we both end up yelping in surprise.

 Sue: That was another good cliffhanger.
 The direction was excellent.
-He made a crappy model look scary.
-And that’s no mean feat.
+They actually managed to make a crappy model look scary, and that’s no mean feat.

-Meanwhile, on Full Circle, Adric apologises for moving the TARDIS.
+Adric apologises for pulling the wrong lever and accidentally moving the TARDIS.

 Sue: You flicked a switch!
 How can you not know the difference between a lever and a switch?
-Are you sure the blue star doesn’t mean he’s the village idiot?
+Are you sure the blue star doesn’t mean he’s the village idiot, Neil?

-The Doctor and Login decide to help each other out.
-Login will help the Doctor find his TARDIS and the Doctor will help Login find his daughter.
-At that precise moment, the TARDIS materialises in their path, carrying Login’s daughter.
+The Doctor and Login decide to help each other: Login will help the Doctor find his TARDIS if the Doctor helps him find his daughter, which is when the TARDIS materialises in their path, carrying just the person he’s searching for.

 Sue: What are the chances of that?

-Meanwhile, in the Great Book Room, Decider Nefred is engrossed in some light reading.
+Meanwhile, Decider Nefred is engrossed in some light reading.